 Step Into My Dream is a five part jazz work set to the sultry jazz music of Dr. Billy Taylor.
 This season Parsons Dance will perform the duet section to “Kim’s Song II.”
 The work’s smooth movement segments appear effortless as the dancers skim, float, spin in complete unison.
 Flitting glances are exchanged between the couple as they explore the purity of jazz.
 This piece has an old charm that’s easy on the eyes.

-Parsons Dance will perform Step Into My Dream (duet excerpt) in the honor and memory of Dr. Billy Taylor during the New York Season at the Joyce Theater, this January 10-22, 2012.
+Parsons Dance performed Step Into My Dream (duet excerpt) in the honor and memory of Dr. Billy Taylor during the New York Season at the Joyce Theater in 2012.

 Swing Shift, a dance for four couples, celebrates moves popularized by mid-20th century sock hops and swing dancing.
 Swing Shift requires dancers to maintain close proximity in order to move intricately about one another.
 Swing Shift shifts moods as well as moves, at times uplifting and celebratory; at other times sultry or sensual.